-If you sell, distribute and install x-ray equipment in multiple States, all these requirements can get quite complicated.
+If you sell, lease, rent, demonstrate, install or repair x-ray equipment, all of these requirements can get quite complicated.
 DON’T IGNORE THEM, WE CAN HELP !!!

 RCE Consulting stays current and knowledgeable of ALL State requirements, Let US handle all this for YOU!!!

 As the responsible manufacturer AND distributor:

 - Have you submitted the required installation report(s) to the State Radiation Control Agency in the time required?